 What’s the vibe?
 Camera-wielding gastro geeks line Lexington Street for their chance to hashtag London’s best buns.

-When to go There’s never not a queue outside this place but your best bet is a late dinner – last orders 10pm.
+When to go There’s never not a queue outside this place (though you can book at the Fitzrovia branch) but your best bet is a late dinner – last orders 10pm.

 What to eat Bao’s signature buns, stuffed with tender pork belly, peanut powder and pickled lettuce, and the epic fried chicken and Horlicks ice-cream versions.

 How much?
 These babies all cost £5 or less (the classic’s just £4).
 Order lots.
 And some sides.

 What’s the vibe?
 Sichuan noodles, buns and dumplings kick like a kung-fu fighter at this Communist Revolution kitsch-clad spot on Chinatown’s fringes.